ers-stars/dolphot_jwst/docs/source/overview/workflow.rst

 For most use cases, the process of applying DOLPHOT to NIRCam or NIRISS images is fairly straightforward.
 The main steps are

 #.
-Download and install DOLPHOT base sources and the DOLPHOT NIRcam and/or NIRISS modules
+Download and install DOLPHOT base sources and separately download DOLPHOT sources for relevant modules (e.g., NIRCam, NIRISS, HST -- if doing cross-facility photometry)
 #.
+Download and install PSF models for relevant cameras and filters
-Download the JWST images of interest from MAST
+#.
+Download the images (JWST, HST) of interest from MAST
 #.
 Use the masking utilities from DOLPHOT to mask bad pixels in the JWST images
 #.
 Set up your DOLPHOT parameter file
 #.
 Run DOLPHOT